EthanR168/QuackNet/README.md

 This project was developed to:

--   **Deepen understanding** of neural network by implementing them from scratch
+-   **Deepen understanding** of neural networks by implementing them from scratch.
--   **Provide a lightweight alternative** to large scale frameworks for educational purposes
+-   **Provide a lightweight alternative** to large scale frameworks for educational purposes.
--   **Offer flexibility** for experimentation with custom architectures
+-   **Offer flexibility** to experiment with custom architectures.

 ## Installation